cvxgrp/simulator/README.md

 ## Jupyter

-We install [JupyterLab](https://jupyter.org) on fly within the aforementioned virtual environment.
+We install [JupyterLab](https://jupyter.org) on the fly within the aforementioned virtual environment.
 Executing

 ```bash